 HMH Social Studies programs include abundant and varied visual representations of information to support learning.

-Modules in the series begin with visual representations, such as Timelines of Events, and include other visuals, such as detailed maps.
-Throughout lessons in each module, students are invited to analyze photographs, political cartoons, art, and more.
+Modules in the series include graphs and tables.
+Throughout lessons in each module, students are invited to analyze these graphs as well as photographs, political cartoons, art, and other visual representations.